durankeeley/purdue-devops-project/project-document.md

 2. Execute CICD pipeline to execute the jobs created in step
 3. Setup master-slave node to distribute the tasks in pipeline

-**Task 3** : Write a Docket file Create an Image and container on docker host.
+**Task 3** : Write a Dockerfile Create an Image and container on docker host.
 Integrate docker host with Jenkins.
 Create CI/CD job on Jenkins to build and deploy on a container

 1. Enhance the packagejob created in step 1 of task 2 to create a docker image
 2. In the docker image add code to move the war file to tomcat server and build the image